blueberry0901/summitwinninghabits/README.md

 1. Create an `images` folder in your repository
 2. Add your image files there
 3. Update the HTML to reference them: `<img src="images/photo.jpg" alt="Description">`

+### Adding Videos

+To add videos from AWS:
+1. Upload your video to AWS S3 or CloudFront
+2. See `AWS_VIDEO_SETUP.md` for detailed instructions
+3. Get your video URL (S3, CloudFront, or presigned URL)
+4. Replace the placeholder URL in `video.html` or `index.html`
+5. Update the `<source>` tag's `src` attribute with your URL

 ## Browser Support